What’s the Best 3-Month-Old Sleep Schedule?

 3-month-old nap schedule

-So how do we pack four to five hours of day sleep into naps for a 3-month-old sleep schedule?
+So how do we pack 4 to 5 hours of day sleep into naps for a 3-month-old sleep schedule?

-This will probably vary day to day, but typically, 3-month-olds will take three to five naps, which may vary in length between 30 minutes and two hours each.
+This will probably vary day to day, but typically, 3-month-olds will take 3 to 5 naps, which may vary in length between 30 minutes and two hours each.

 If your baby naturally seems to take longer naps, you might find their wake windows can be slightly longer between naps than babies who take more frequent but shorter naps.